PiercarloSlavazza/dip-kata-java/readme.md

 * and that uses a `UserAnalytics`

 The code in the `main` however violates DIP in the way it "connects" these two classes: you must "decouple" them so that the resulting code is compliant with DIP.

+Please, use the (really basic) test in `DocumentManagementPortalHomeTest` to check for correctness.

 Two solutions are provided: